 Selling on Instagram

-You’re also going to want to create boards targeting people in your niche.
+Create boards targeting people in your niche.
 For example, if you’re in the gardening niche, create boards like, “growing produce indoors” or “vegetable gardening tips.”
+Get more of our Pinterest best practices here.

 Selling with Pinterest